“I am an optimist who worries a lot.”– Madeleine Albright

 If you are around 50 years old, you can already hear the tune; if you are under 30 years old, you should do an internet search for Sally Ride and Bernie Goetz.

 The lyrics remind us that while there is always a mix of good and bad news in the world (the earlier verses have similar lists from the 1950s, ’60s, and ’70s), we somehow manage to work through the challenges and come out on top.
 When listening to the song these days, we may ask ourselves what lyrics we would use to describe the state of the world in the early 2020s.
-The list would probably include COVID-19, impeachment, China (again), debt (domestic this time), Brexit, stock market manipulation, and, on the positive side—at least for some of us—Tampa Bay professional sports and Tiger King.
+The list would probably include COVID-19, rising inflation, recession, the US Capitol insurrection, Brexit, the war in Ukraine, regional bank failures, and, on the positive side—at least for some of us—Tampa Bay professional sports.

 A time for optimism?